 - You would think you’d lose the point, but you’ll actually get a good looking one.

-Acute and obtuse points
+Acute and obtuse corners

 - Sew as normal, stopping to pivot at your marked point.
-You’re starting to get the hang of this now!

 NOTE: When you are sewing acute angles, we recommend considering the “cross stitch” method described above.
 Because the acute point is so narrow, sewing across the pivot point with a stitch or two can be quite helpful.
 In addition, extra care and a slower speed is recommended because the raw edge can be stretchy (the exception to this would be if you are working with an interfaced piece like the point of a collar).